Black mamba snakes live in the savannas and rocky hills of southern and eastern Africa.

 They are Africa’s longest, most venomous snakes and are among the fastest in the world.
 It is for this reason why two elite athletes decided to take on the moniker for their athletic performance.

 Enter Grand Rapids, Michigan’s Roger Mayweather.
 The boxing icon passed away on March 17th at age 58.
+Today would have been his 59th birthday.
 Many know the Las Vegas transplant as Floyd Mayweather, Jr‘s uncle and the inventor of the “you don’t know sh*t about boxing” phrase.

 However, the Original Black Mamba was much more than that.